SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/environment/index.md

 ### Module Command

-The following is a list of commands available in the Modules Environment tool available on Cori and Edison.
+The following is a list of commands available in the Modules Environment tool available on Cori.

 #### module help